Zack Martin

-Zachary Edward Martin (born November 20, 1990) is an American former professional football player who was a guard for 11 seasons in the National Football League (NFL), all for the Dallas Cowboys.
+Zachary Edward Martin (born November 20, 1990) is a former professional American football player who was a guard for 11 seasons in the National Football League (NFL), all for the Dallas Cowboys.
 He played college football for the Notre Dame Fighting Irish and was selected by the Cowboys in the first round of the 2014 NFL draft.
 Named to the NFL 2010s All-Decade Team, Martin made nine Pro Bowls and nine All-Pro teams.